FirePing32/PyPSI/README.md

                             object

-    --locale TEXT         The locale used to localize formatted results --stratergy TEXT      The analysis strategy (desktop or mobile) to use, and desktop is the default
+    --locale TEXT         The locale used to localize formatted results --strategy TEXT      The analysis strategy (desktop or mobile) to use, and desktop is the default

     --threshold TEXT      Threshold score to pass the PageSpeed test.
 Useful for